SE-TeamG/markdown-to-html/README.md

 # markdown-to-html
 >Design and construct a Markdown-to-HTML converter
+## Using ant

+1. init and build:

+        ant

+2. clear the classes folder

+        ant clean

+3. make a report written by jacoco

+        ant cov-report

 ## How to Run Our Program

 * Java file to Run :: Command.java
+* source md file must be located in* classes* folder! (html file would be created in classes folder, too.)
 * Markdown command form : gcc [-option] [inputfilename] [-o output filename]

         ex) gcc -plain ReadMe.md -o a.html